2023 Most Popular Music Bachelor's Degree Schools in Georgia

 The following schools top our list of the Most Popular Music Bachelor's Degree Colleges.

 Our analysis found University of Georgia to be the most popular school for music students who want to pursue a bachelor’s degree in Georgia.
-Located in the city of Athens, UGA is a public school with a fairly large student population.
+Located in the city of Athens, UGA is a public school with a very large student population.

 Of the 39 students majoring in music at UGA, 54% are male and 46% are female.